Logos Foundation (Australia)

-It moved for the final time in 1987 to Toowoomba, Queensland, where there were already associated fellowships and a demographic environment highly conducive to the growth of extreme right-wing religio-political movements.
-This fertile ground saw the movement peak in a short time, reaching a local support base of upwards of 2,000 people.
+In 1987, the foundation moved to Toowoomba, Queensland, where there were already associated fellowships and a demographic environment highly conducive to the growth of extreme right-wing religio-political movements.
+This fertile ground saw the movement peak in a short time, reaching a local support base of upwards of 2,000 people, supplemented by a large mail-order support base.